-New COVID-19 cases by zip code and race/ethnicity from Alameda County for October 6-13, 2021 on the bar graph below shows that a majority of new cases were among Latinx residents (shown in dark purple bars) in the South Hayward, Fruitvale and San Antonio neighborhoods (shown in rows).
+New COVID-19 cases by zip code and race/ethnicity from Alameda County for September 8-15, 2021 on the bar graph below shows that a majority of new cases were among Latinx, Asian and Black/African American residents (shown in light purple, light blue and dark purple bars) in South Hayward, Ashland/Cherryland, Dublin and East Oakland (shown in rows).
 The charts below that show vaccination rates by age and race/ethnicity, demonstrating ongoing need to engage young multiracial, African American and Latinx residents in vaccinations.

-Alameda County vaccination rates by age and race/ethnicity as of 10/20/21 show that Alameda County resident under age 35 are less likely to be vaccinated compared to older residents.
+Alameda County vaccination rates by age and race/ethnicity as of 9/15/21 show that Alameda County resident under age 35 are less likely to be vaccinated compared to older residents.

 Multiracial, Black/African American and Latinx residents are less likely to have been vaccinated compared to White, API or Native American residents.